avine/formation-angular-base/doc/course/public/06_directives.md

-## Attribute directive - Host element
+## Attribute directive - Host metadata

 - When possible, instead of the `Renderer2`, use the `host` metadata to configure *host binding* and *host listener*